lakes26/ranker/README.md

 The second is a save file where each line is directly associated with the line in the input file and contains 2 comma-seperated integers.<br/>
 If there are no command line arguments, the program will promt an input file from standard in.<br/>

-The program prints two random elemetns to standard out and promts a response from stdin.
+The program loops each time printing two random elements to standard out and promting a response from stdin.

 Valid responses are:<br/><br/>
     '1' or '2' indicating your prefered element from the 2 given<br/>